 Fuel

 Operating helicopters is not a positive carbon footprint headline.
 However, the way we store and handle the fuel is.
 While some of our fuel is stored in locations that are considered more environmentally sensitive than others, we consider all storage locations to be equally important.
-Double walled enviro tanks are utilized with anti-syphon valves to prevent spillage or leaks.
+Double-walled enviro tanks are utilized with anti-siphon valves to prevent spillage or leaks.
 Most fuel that is unused at the end of every ski season is removed from the tanks to further eliminate any risk of contamination in the off-season.
-All our fuelling locations are inspected and serviced on a regular basis, both on and off season.
+All our fuelling locations are inspected and serviced on a regular basis, both on and off-season.

 Waste